Samanvith20/PLYPICKER-assignment/README.md

 # Project Name
  Ecommerce project
 ## Description
-This project is a web application built with Next.js, MongoDB, and NextAuth for user authentication.
-It allows users to submit reviews for products, view their submissions, and for admins to manage those reviews.
-The application features user roles, including "admin" and "team member," to control access to different functionalities.
+This project is a web application developed as part of an assignment for Plypicker.
+It allows users to submit and manage product reviews, featuring role-based access control for both team members and admins.
+Built with Next.js and MongoDB, the application leverages NextAuth for secure user authentication.
+Users can view their submissions, while admins can manage pending requests, ensuring a streamlined review process.
+The project showcases modern web development practices and is designed to enhance user engagement with product feedback.

 ## Features
 - User authentication with NextAuth